Justified-Capital/dataless/README.md

 ### A Math Modeling Analogy
 When trying give some degree of predictability, finiteness, and control to a complex non-polynomial function, mathematicians will use a _Taylor Series_ to model a messy function from a context of a base point.
 Giving some degree of sanity to a local perspective amidst infinite madness.
 Although a model- there's some order that allows you to draw conclusions that are more sane than trying to pick patterns out of poopy data streams.

 Dataless is based on this notion of providing some thoughtful order behind approximating chaos.
-Creating a series of sequences that represent polynomial outcome paths-- ideally all path that could meanginfully impact an the outcome of a strategy.
+Creating a series of sequences that represent polynomial outcome paths-- ideally all path that could meaningfully impact an the outcome of a strategy.

 ## Getting Started with an Example
 Let's say you are researching a strategy called **Gold Digger** that trades off of guaranteed responses in the price of GLD from instability in the rest of the market.
 You want to ensure that your strategy makes a certain amount of money in good conditions and does not lose more than a certain percentage in bad conditions.

 The only way to be sure is to avoid any historical data in favor of using approximations of all possible sequences of prices that could impact your strategy against your goals.
 That's what `dataless` does; allows you to create sequences in `sequence_modalities.py` and then receive the number of data points that you desire for each specified sequence.